The Zamir Chorale of Boston

 - Creation of a first-ever international virtual choir using Louis Lewandowski’s great “Halleluyoh,” performed by hundreds of singers from around the world and capturing a Jewish musical gem that can be seen across the globe and preserved for years to come.
 For details on how to submit your entry, visit https://www.zcbvirtualchoir.com.
 Deadline is the end of July, 2018.

-- A cabaret-style kick-off celebration on Thursday evening, October 11, 2018, at Newton City Hall, premiering the “Halleluyoh” Virtual Choir, and delighting in food, drink, and a few of Zamir’s favorite selections.
+- A Cabaret Reception kicks off the 50th season on Thursday evening, October 11, 2018, at Newton City Hall, premiering the “Halleluyoh” Virtual Choir, and delighting in food, drink, and a few of Zamir’s favorite selections.
+Seating is limited.
+Reserve now!

 - An in-depth, web-based resource for any musical professional, conductor, singer, scholar, or music lover looking for choral music connected to the Jewish traditions.
 Cataloguing these works is Zamir’s way of sustaining a precious cultural heritage.